Erizur/opencore-downloader/README.md

 -Python 3.7 or higher

--Wget for python
+-Wget for Python

 -An internet connection.

-Wget for python can be installed with 'pip install wget'.
+Wget for Python can be installed with 'pip install wget'.

 # Warning